Cosmic Alchemy: How Magnetar Flares Scatter Gold Across the Universe

 What Is a Magnetar, Exactly?

-To understand why this matters, let’s get to know the beast behind the sparkle.
+To understand why this matters (other than the fact you’re as obsessed with gold as I am), let’s get to know the beast behind the sparkle.

-A magnetar is a rare type of neutron star…what’s left behind after a massive star collapses in on itself.
+A magnetar is a rare type of neutron star, basically what’s left behind after a massive star collapses in on itself.
 We’re talking about a remnant just a few miles wide, yet with more mass than our entire Sun, compressed so tightly that atoms don’t even get to be atoms anymore.
-Electrons and protons merge into neutrons.
-Matter is squeezed into something beyond solid.
+Electrons and protons merge into neutrons and matter is squeezed into something beyond solid.

-If a magnetar were as far away from you as the Moon, it would still disrupt electronics on Earth.
+If a magnetar were as far away from you as the Moon is, it would still disrupt electronics on Earth.
 If one passed close to our solar system, we wouldn't be here to talk about it.

 What Are Magnetar Flares?

-Flares from magnetars are cosmic tantrums.
-Explosions of gamma radiation so powerful they can be felt across the galaxy.
+Flares from magnetars are cosmic tantrums; they’re basically explosions of gamma radiation so powerful they can be felt across the galaxy.

-Sometimes they last fractions of a second.
-Other times they stretch into a long, eerie glow.
-But each flare is a reminder of how unstable the universe can be, even at its core.
+Sometimes they last fractions of a second, while other times they stretch into a long, eerie glow, but each flare is a reminder of how unstable the universe can be, even at its core.

 The process is called the r-process, or rapid neutron capture.
-It’s a reaction that happens in environments of intense heat, pressure, and neutron saturation…like, say, a magnetar flare.
+It’s a reaction that happens in environments of intense heat, pressure, and neutron saturation…like, say, I don’t know, a magnetar flare.
 Neutrons are rapidly absorbed into atomic nuclei, creating heavier and heavier elements.

 One of those elements?

-It came from a dying star screaming itself into silence.
+It didn’t come from Earth, it came from a dying star screaming itself into silence.

 How Scientists Figured This Out